Ninian Smart: Legacy

 Smart's contribution to Religious Studies continues to influence curricula, syllabi and methodology.
 In particular, his "dimensions of religion," a framework for comparing religions, has been influential within the academy.
 His willingness to take seriously what others saw as "illegitimate," such as ideologies and new religious movements, did much to allow Religious Studies to distinguish itself from theology and from any charge of privileging any particular faith or version of a faith.
 Hecht commented that, "When the definitive history of the study of religion in the 20th century is written..."
 Ninian Smart "will certainly be seen as a giant among his peers" since Smart's "many books opened religion to scholar and layperson alike".
 The Ninian Smart Annual Memorial Lecture, created in his honour, alternates between Lancaster and Santa Barbara.
 At Loyola, he is honoured by the Ninian Smart Award for Excellence in Religious Studies.
 In April 2001, the Santa Barbara Templeton Research Lecture series was dedicated to the memory of Smart, and a commemorative plaque was presented to the Smart family.
 He had been due to deliver a Templeton lecture himself.

 Personal life

 Smart married Libushka Baruffaldi in 1954.
 Their children were Roderick, Luisabel, Caroline and Peregrine.
-Smart had eight grandchildren at the time of his death.
+Smart had eight grandchildren at the time of his death, followed by his ninth shortly after.

 Libushka was originally from Lake Como, Italy, where Smart regularly spent his summer vacations at his family home.
 Ninian and Libushka were the first from the Western academy to have their marriage blessed by Sun Myung Moon and his wife Hak Ja Han in August 1992.

 Towards the end of his life, Smart described himself as a "Buddhist-Episcopalian", saying, "No religion, it seems to me, contains the whole truth.
 I think it's mad to think that there is nothing to learn from other traditions and civilizations.
 If you accept that other religions have something to offer and you learn from them, that is what you become: a Buddhist-Episcopalian or a Hindu-Muslim or whatever".